Abjad/abjad/docs/source/welcome/quickstart.rst

-Install LilyPond from http://lilypond.org/development.html.
+Make sure LilyPond is installed: http://lilypond.org/development.html

+Install Abjad in a Python virtual environment.

+First create a virtual envrionment.
 Then install Abjad:

 ::